geo-smart/geo-smart.github.io/README.md

 Unlike the header, the footer on each page has not been factored out into a separate file from where it can be modified.
 It is not a priority since it probably won't be modified often, but something to keep in mind.

+Finally, at some point the way news/blog posts are done, namely through `blog.js` and `posts.js`, could be improved.
+There is definitely a better way to store and edit posts than in javascript, and the way the post body is stored could be changed so that it can be formatted.
+As most posts are currently just short blurbs that link to a full article somewhere else, it is unnecessary, but this may change.

 #### Keep in Mind